GianGian/dncs-lab/README.md

 ```sh
 vagrant@host-b:~$ curl 172.16.0.2:32769
 ```
-Port 32769 is in this case the dafault port.
+Port 32769 is in this case the default port.